-- HMRC lose yet another IR35 case – if they don’t understand IR35, how on earth do they expect businesses to?
+- HMRC have lost yet another IR35 case.
+If they don’t understand IR35, how on earth do they expect businesses to?

-HMRC lose yet another IR35 case – if they don’t understand IR35, how on earth do they expect businesses to?
+HMRC have lost yet another IR35 case.
+If they don’t understand IR35, how on earth do they expect businesses to?